About Danièla

 Experience

-In graduate school, I served as a gambling addiction counselor, crisis specialist, and additionally interned for Washington County in the Victims of Crime sector
+I've trained and served as a gambling addiction counselor, crisis worker, and interned for Washington County 's Victims of Crime sector.

 Titles and Certifications

-Sacred Plant Medicine Community Herbalist via Gaia School of Healing and Earth Education
+Sacred Plant Medicine: Community Herbalist - Gaia School of Healing

-Registered Yoga Teacher trained in Vinyasa tradition via Cloud Nine Yoga
+Registered Yoga Teacher trained in Vinyasa tradition - Cloud Nine Yoga

 Reiki Master trained in the Usui Tradition